 - The effects of moderate drinking were the same for overall dementia, Alzheimer’s, and vascular dementia.

-- Light and moderate drinking were both associated with reduced risk of dementia.
+- Light and moderate drinking were both linked with reduced risk of dementia.
 But abusive drinking was linked to increased risk of dementia.

 The title summarizes the take-home message.
 The risk of dementia is reduced by drinking alcohol in moderation.
 The old myth that every drink kills brain cells isn’t simply wrong.
 It’s damaging.
 Avoiding alcohol is contrary to the best physical and cognitive health.